Bernardo Mattarella

-Bernardo Mattarella (15 September 1905 – 1 March 1971) was an Italian politician for the Christian Democrat party (Democrazia Cristiana, DC).
+Bernardo Mattarella (15 September 1905 – 1 March 1971) was an Italian politician for the Christian Democrat party (DC).
 He was a cabinet minister of Italy several times, becoming one of the most important politicians of his generation.

-He was the father of Piersanti and Sergio Mattarella, who both went on to become important politicians in their own right; Sergio has been the President of the Italian Republic since 3 February 2015, and Piersanti was President of the Regional Government of Sicily prior to being assassinated in 1980 by Cosa Nostra.
+He was the father of Piersanti and Sergio Mattarella, who both went on to become important politicians in their own right; Sergio has been the President of the Italian Republic since 3 February 2015, and Piersanti was President of the Regional Government of Sicily prior to being assassinated in 1980 by the Mafia.

 Early life and political career

 Bernardo Mattarella was born in Castellammare del Golfo, in the province of Trapani in western Sicily, as the eldest of seven children in a family of humble origins.
-He was the son of Santo Mattarella, a sailor, and Caterina di Falco.
-In 1924, he became the secretary of the Italian People's Party (Partito Popolare Italiano), the predecessor of the Christian Democrat party (DC), in Castellammare.
+He was the son of Santo Mattarella, a sailor, and Caterina Di Falco.
+In 1924, he became the secretary of the Italian People's Party (PPI), the predecessor of the Christian Democrat party (DC), in Castellammare.

 An anti-fascist, he graduated in law in Palermo, where he lived until the Allied invasion of Sicily.
 He moved to Rome, where he took part in the founding of the DC in May 1943 with Alcide De Gasperi.
 After the invasion of Sicily by allied forces in July 1943, he moved back to Palermo where he became one of the co-founders of the DC on the island and was nominated in the municipal council of Palermo by the Allied Military Government of Occupied Territories (AMGOT).